tulyhazbar/HCI-A3/README.md

 Componants:
 1) Arduino
 2) Photon
-3) Flora Motion Sensorjjhjjhjhj
+3) Flora Motion Sensos
 4) Proximity Senosr
 5) Buzzer
-^) LED Strip vcgfgfghf
+^) LED Strip

 3D Printed parts:
-1) Enclousre for the game circui
+1) Enclousre for the game circuit (Electronic Enclosure. stl )
-2) two handle to make it easier to hold the board of the game.
+2) two handle to make it easier to hold the board of the game (handle.Stl)

 Laser cut Parts
-1) the board of the game (board.ai)
+1) the board of the game (game board.ai)
-2) the wall holder of the game (game holder.ai)
+2) the wall holder of the game (Hanger.ai)

 This repository contains the following files: